autowarefoundation/autoware.universe/design/Map/SemanticMap/AutowareLanelet2Format.md

 Following tags are optional tags that you may want to add depending on how you want to use your map in Autoware.

 ### Meta Info
 Users may add the `MetaInfo` element to their OSM file to indicate format version and map version of their OSM file.
 This information is not meant to influence Autoware vehicle's behavior, but is published as ROS message so that developers could know which map was used from ROSBAG log files.
-MetaInfo elements exists in the same hiararchy with `node`, `way`, and `relation` elements, otherwise JOSM wouldn't be able to load the file correctly.
+MetaInfo elements exists in the same hierarchy with `node`, `way`, and `relation` elements, otherwise JOSM wouldn't be able to load the file correctly.

 Here is an example of MetaInfo in osm file:
 ```